The reflection representation in the homology of subword order

-\end{lem} \begin{proof} It suffices to illustrate with an example.
-Let $\alpha= abbcbca,$ of length 7 with 3 distinct letters.
-Then the set partition of $[7]$ associated to $\alpha$ is $\psi(\alpha)=17-235-46.$ Positions corresponding to integers in the same block have equal letters in $\alpha.$
+\end{lem} \begin{proof} The idea of the proof is similar to that of Lemma~\ref{Stirling}.
+A word $\alpha$ of length $j$ with $d$ distinct letters maps to a set partition $\psi(\alpha)$ of $[j]$ with $d$ blocks, where positions corresponding to integers in the same block have equal letters in $\alpha.$ For instance, the word $\alpha= abbcbca,$ of length 7 with 3 distinct letters.
+Then the set partition of $[7]$ associated to $\alpha$ is $\psi(\alpha)=17-235-46.$

 Now suppose $\alpha$ is normal.
 Then no two consecutive positions have equal letters, which is precisely the condition that no block of the set partition $\psi(\alpha)$ contains consecutive integers.

 The last statement is verified by observing that a normal word in the pre-image of every set partition of $[j]$ with $d$ blocks contains $d$ distinct letters chosen out of $n$, which can be permuted amongst themselves in $d$ ways. \end{proof}